MuazTPM-YT/terminal-tictactoe/README.md

 I did this because, why not?
 (Mainly cause I wanted to show a friend of mine, how it's done...)

+- Was this any useful to society?
+No.
+- Was this cool?
+Yes

 # Features
 - **Player Vs Player:**
 You can play against your friends (if you have any)